matthewc0913/sep10-freedom-project/tool/learning-log.md

 * What I did was I changed of the box, the cyclinder and the plane.
 I made the box move to the right and the cyclinder to the left.
 I also elongated the plane.
 * My next steps is try to change the hieght of the shapes and create more shapes like a triangle.

 3/11/2024
 * What I did was I added a cyan triangle and changed the hieght so it can looked streched out.
 * My next steps is to try and make more unique shapes and keep changing how they look.

 3/18/2024
 * What I did was I added a white box a increased the height and length to make it seem bigger
 * My next steps is to try and make more unique shapes and keep changing how they look.

+3/25/2024
+* What I did was changed the white boxs color to purple
+* My next steps is to try and make more unique shapes and keep changing how they look.